Scale lives in the data model

 What I notice

-"This endpoint needs latest comments by user, but comments are keyed by post" is specific enough to fix.
+"This endpoint needs latest comments by user, and comments are keyed by post" names the exact shape.
+Now the repair is a concrete schema change, and the path forward is clear.

 Build the read model